Inside The Equus Effect

 Logistics – Cost – Timing

-The Inside The Equus Effect Levels I & II workshop courses are limited to 8 participants and will be offered a total of four times in 2020.
+Inside The Equus Effect Parts I & II workshop courses are limited to 6 participants during COVID 19.

-Note: Inside The Equus Effect Levels I & II are required for qualification to attend the The Equus Effect Training.
+NOTE: Completion of Inside The Equus Effect Parts I & II are required for qualification to be able to attend the The Equus Effect Training.

 The Equus Effect is a registered 501(C)(3) corporation.
 All contributions are 100% tax deductible.